 Spring Break Camp

 School may be out, but that doesn’t mean the learning has to stop!
-Whether your child is new to the camp experience or already knows the ropes, the Virginia Discovery Museum’s annual week-long, half-day Spring Break Camp for children 4 and older provides opportunities for kids to gain confidence, make friends, and explore enrichment-focused topics through creative, engaging, and hands-on learning and play experiences.
+Whether your child is new to the camp experience or already knows the ropes, the Virginia Discovery Museum’s annual week-long, half-day Spring Break Camp for children 4 and older in April provides opportunities for kids to gain confidence, make friends, and explore enrichment-focused topics through creative, engaging, and hands-on learning and play experiences.
 The camp theme changes every year, and campers enjoy a special playtime in the galleries each morning before the Museum opens to the public.

 Details | Registration | General Policies | FAQs | Contact

 - Campers with any of these symptoms are asked to refrain from visiting the Museum.

 - Masks are encouraged but optional for all campers.
 If a child does not have a mask and would like one, VDM will provide one for them.